mediafellows/mediafellows.github.io/collections/_features/12_infrastructure.md

 image: /assets/img/features/infrastructure.jpg
 header_image: "/assets/img/bg/features.jpg"

-text: "With our cloud-based, virtualized infrastructure hosted on AWS, we can not only ensure exceptional uptime and disruption-less rolling updates, but also scale storage and processing capabilities to your needs.
+text: "With our <strong>cloud-based, virtualized infrastructure</strong> hosted on AWS, we can not only ensure exceptional uptime and disruption-less rolling updates, but also scale storage and processing capabilities to your needs.
 Whether you're a small distributor with a few dozen new titles per year or a heavyweight distributor eager to host tens of thousands of titles and assets, you get the same level of service.
 Our auto-scaling infrastructure ensures that even at peak times, resources are simply amped up to match whatever throughput is required."

 subtitle:
 subimage:
 subtext:

+example_text: Take a look at our projects showcasing our auto-scaling infrastructure
+example_link: projects#nbcu

 ---

 <div class="row">